aistrova/quokka/README.md

 ## License

-Quokka, by AIstrova, is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Quokka, by AIstrova, is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-We do this to advocate for transparency, ethics, and integrity in AI development and technologies, while allowing commercial use.
+Please attribute if you can to advocate for transparency, ethics, and integrity in AI development and technologies.

 An attribution as simple as `Built with [Quokka](https://github.com/aistrova/quokka)` or `Inspired by [Quokka](https://github.com/aistrova/quokka)` suffice.
-For commercial/university use cases, pls provide attribution on the UI, blog, landing page, or curriculum.

-If you want to use or modify this work for anything related to commercial activities without attribution, please kindly contact us at `aistrova@gmail.com`.
-We will add you to our exemptions list and provide you with a separate license for free. ❤️ to see student-run startups!

 ## Honorable mentions